jellyjanney/jellyjanney/README.md

 - 👋 Hi, I’m @jellyjanney
-- 👀 I’m interested in Frontend Programming
+- 👀 I’m interested in
+    - Frontend Programming (SCSS, JavaScript and SEO).
+    - Political Governance.
+    - Development other skills (softskill, hardskill, and mentelhealth).
-- 🌱 I’m currently learning React and other Frontend Programming
+- 🌱 I’m currently learning React Programming
 - 📫 How to reach me jnop.ch@gmail.com

 <!-- 💞️ I’m looking to collaborate on ... -->